 FDA Permits Controversial Chip for Security, ID Applications

-In October, the FDA sent Applied Digital Solutions (ADS), the company that makes the VeriChip, a letter stating that the agency would not regulate the chip if it were used for “security, financial and personal identification or safety applications,” according to ADS.
-The chip is slightly larger than a grain of rice and emits a 125KHz RF signal that can be picked up by a scanner up to four feet away.
+The FDA sent Applied Digital Solutions (ADS), the company that makes the VeriChip, a chip slightly larger than a grain of rice and emits a 125KHz RF signal that can be picked up by a scanner up to four feet away, a letter stating that the agency would not regulate the chip if it was used for “security, financial and personal identification or safety applications,” according to ADS.

-ADS President Scott Silverman adds that that the company will be focusing on the security and ID aspects of the microchip.
+ADS President Scott Silverman adds that he was pleased with the FDA’s decision and adds that the company will be focusing on the security and ID aspects of the microchip.
 In the United States, ADS has principally marketed VeriChip as a life-saving tool.
 “We’ll now go into high gear with our sales, marketing and distribution plans in the U.S.,” he says.

 If you enjoyed this article and want to receive more valuable industry content like this, click here to sign up for our FREE digital newsletters!